Mount Lukens

-Mount Lukens is a mountain peak of the San Gabriel Mountains, in Los Angeles County, Southern California.
+Mount Lukens is a mountain peak of the San Gabriel Mountains, in Los Angeles County, California.
+It is the highest point in the city of Los Angeles.

 Geography

 It is in the Sunland-Tujunga community within the northeast corner of the city of Los Angeles, above the Crescenta Valley.
 The summit, at 5075 ft in elevation, is the highest point within the city limits.
 The summit's elevation makes Los Angeles the city with the largest difference between high and low points among the 50 most populous cities in the US.

 Because of its location, prominence, and proximity to Los Angeles, the summit is dotted with television, radio, and cellular transmission towers.
 The mountain is also within the boundaries of the Angeles National Forest and Los Angeles County.

 Name origin

 The mountain was named after Theodore Lukens, a former supervisor of the Angeles National Forest and later, the mayor of Pasadena, California.
 Previously, the mountain was known as Sister Elsie Peak.
 It has been said that she was a Catholic nun who died while caring for the sick during a smallpox epidemic.
 On the USFS map of 1925, the mountain was shown as Mount Lukens and subtitled Sister Elsie Peak.
 The identity of Sister Elsie (also referred to as Sister Else) is not certain and the stories surrounding her have not been verified.